hazelweakly/hazelweakly.me/src/blog/scaling-mastodon.md

 - Your server API response should not be shorter than the connection timeout
 - If it is you'll add a bunch of duplication work for yourself and exacerbate the issue

+---

+### Eating RCE and porridge for breakfast

+Are you seeing a lot of `Mastodon::RaceConditionError`s in your logs for sidekiq?

+According to [this issue](https://github.com/mastodon/mastodon/issues/15525#issuecomment-898671270) that might be totally expected.

+This _particular_ issue has been fixed:

+> I am constantly getting this as well, and from what I can tell it's because
+> the retry timeout for RedisLock is set to a default of 10 seconds while the
+> default expiration time for RedisLock is 15 minutes, per #16291
+>
+> When called from ActivityPub::Activity::Announce this causes Sidekiq to retry
+> until its timeout and then throw Mastodon::RaceConditionError which causes
+> another Sidekiq retry.

+But only by making the timeout and expiration the same, 15 minutes.
+The issue itself still remains and you will run into it if your sidekiq queue times ever go above 15 minutes.

 ## references

 - <https://gist.github.com/Gargron/aa9341a49dc91d5a721019d9e0c9fd11>